webix-hub/docs/data/api/ui.gage_label_config.md

 @short:
-	label of the gage wigdet
+	text label of the gage wigdet

 @type: string
 @example: